 3. Keep your home free of secondhand smoke.

-10. Mount carbon monoxide detectors right outside bedrooms.
+10. Install carbon monoxide detectors near bedrooms.

 Start Cleaning Your Air Today with Assured Appliance & Heating & Air